Empirical evidence for the spherical shape of Earth: Modern technology

 Observations of Foucault pendulums, popular in science museums around the world, demonstrate both that the world is spherical and that it rotates (not that the stars are rotating around it).

 The mathematics of navigation using Global Positioning System (GPS) satellites assumes that they are moving in known orbits around an approximately spherical surface.
 The accuracy of GPS navigation in determining latitude and longitude and the way these numbers map onto locations on the ground show that these assumptions are correct.
 The same is true for the operational GLONASS system run by Russia, the in-development European Galileo, the Chinese BeiDou, and the Indian Regional Navigation Satellite System.

 Satellites, including communications satellites used for television, telephone, and Internet connections, would not stay in orbit unless the modern theory of gravitation were correct.
 The details of which satellites are visible from which places on the ground at which times prove an approximately spherical shape of Earth.

 Radio transmitters are mounted on tall towers because they generally rely on line-of-sight propagation.
 The distance to the horizon is further at higher altitude, so mounting them higher significantly increases the area they can serve.
 Some signals can be transmitted at much longer distances, but only if they are at frequencies where they can use groundwave propagation, tropospheric propagation, tropospheric scatter, or ionospheric propagation to reflect or refract signals around the curve of Earth.

 Equatorial mounts allow astronomers to point telescopes at the same celestial object for longer times while compensating for Earth's rotation in an easy way.
 The axis of an equatorial mount is parallel to Earth's surface when observing stars at Earth's equator – but perpendicular to it when observing from one of Earth's poles.
 Equatorial mounts were specifically developed for a spherical and rotating Earth.
 If Earth were flat, an equatorial mount would not make sense.

+Footage of shadows from live webcams can be combined with location and orientation data to locate the sun.